Miami Travel Guides

 - 🚶♀️ Walking – Downtown Miami and South Beach are the safest and most walkable neighborhoods.

-- 🚗 Driving – recommended if wanting to visit or stay in surrounding areas.
+- 🚗 Driving – Recommended if you want to visit or stay in surrounding areas.
 Unnecessary if staying in South Beach.

 - 🚴♀️ Biking – Miami Beach in its entirety is safe for cycling along the Boardwalk & cycling lanes